v12technology/fluxtion/docs/sections/why-fluxtion.md

 # Use cases

 Fluxtion supports all the functionality of a stream processing engine and can be used in many situations.
 As the world has moved to expect real time responses the requirements to deploy stream processing is now a requirement.
-A busineess that relies on end of day batch processing is not positioned for today's customer demands.
+A business that relies on end of day batch processing is not positioned for today's customer demands.

 * Real time pricing